Skip to main content

 5. Make your content easy to find

 By tagging your content with obvious (and not so obvious) page labels, you improve your readers’ experience and journey through your knowledge base.
 It takes 57% of workers more than 30 minutes daily to search for the information they need.
-By tagging your knowledge base content coherently, you can eliminate any frustration they might have when locating relevant content.
+By labelling your knowledge base content coherently, you can eliminate any frustration users might have when searching for relevant content.

 6. Increase user adoption

 Research shows that 49.96% of installed software is unused by employees.
-You don't want to spend time creating something for teams to ignore it - that's why you need to boost user adoption.
+You don't want to spend time creating a knowledge base for teams to just ignore it - that's why you need to boost user adoption.
 Announce your new platform, share its benefits, create demo videos to show how to use it, and ask users for feedback (and then implement all useful feedback).

 7. Get into a routine of maintaining your knowledge base

 You should commit to regularly updating your content.
-Outdated content will not serve a purpose.
-Consider conducting a content audit quarterly, twice or once a year; the frequency is up to you.
+Outdated content doesn’t serve its purpose.
+Consider conducting a content audit quarterly, twice or once a year - the frequency is up to you.
 Just make sure it's a priority and that it remains consistent.
-Relevant content only!

 What's the best knowledge base software?